Shader Frameworks Overview

 SoView2DShaderOverlay

-This also uses the SuperShader concept, this time to modify the rendering in a SoView2D.
+This also applies the SuperShader concept, this time to modify rendering in a SoView2D.
 For that, SoView2DShaderFunction is used in combination with SoView2DShaderOverlay.
-The results of the evaluation of SoView2DOverlayMPR or SoView2DOverlay in the current viewing plane can be used in the shader and can be combined in an arbitrary fashion.
-For instance, it can be used to implement a checker pattern, blending between two overlays.
-Or it can be used to add contour detection using the shader, see e.g. View2DIsoContourShader.
-However, this does not allow for access to the 3D texture, but only to the current 2D overlay textures.
-The SoView2DExtensionSampler module can be used to render the result of any SoView2D extension into a texture which can be used in the shader then.
+The results of the evaluation of SoView2DOverlayMPR or SoView2DOverlay in the current viewing plane can be used in the shader and combined in any manner.
+For example, it can be used to implement a checker pattern, blending between two overlays, or to add contour detection using the shader, as seen in View2DIsoContourShader.
+However, this does not provide access to the 3D texture, only to the current 2D overlay textures.
+The SoView2DExtensionSampler module can be used to render the result of any SoView2D extension into a texture, which can then be used in the shader.

 In contrast to the previous frameworks, only the fragment shader is modified and the 2D coordinate system is provided by the SoView2D.